dbwinger/wingersolutions/index.md

 ### 💡 **Why Choose Ruby on Rails?**

-Rails lets us build powerful web applications **fast**.
+Rails lets me build powerful web applications **fast**.
 It's battle-tested by companies like GitHub, Shopify, and Basecamp.
 With Rails, you get:

 - **Rapid Development** - Get to market faster
 - **Scalable Architecture** - Grows with your business